xd2287/transformers/docs/source/en/model_doc/glpn.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/vinvino02/GLPDepth).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [glpn](https://huggingface.co/models?other=glpn)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with GLPN.